Camouflaged Image Synthesis Is All You Need to Boost Camouflaged Detection: Related Works

 \section{Related Works}

-Our work aims to use GAN-synthetic data to solve the problem of limited data availability in camouflaged object detection.
-In this section, we review related works in three areas: Camouflaged object detection, Learning from synthetic data, and Generative Adversarial Networks (GANs).
+Our work aims to leverage GAN-synthetic data to address the challenge of limited data availability in camouflaged object detection.
+We review related works in two areas: Camouflaged object detection and Learning from synthetic data.